Mardi Gras in New Orleans, Louisiana.

 One of my top bucket list items, it’s time for Mardi Gras in New Orleans.
 We woke up super early to have breakfast with Anthony’s housemate Lee and his friends – sausage and eggs to fuel us for a long day of drinking, dancing, and jumping for beads.

-The house is right on the parade route on St Charles, so we sat inside in the warm until the parade tracker told us it was time to head outside.
+The house is right on the parade route on St Charles, so we sat inside in the warm until the parade tracker told us it was time to head out.
 As the parade drew closer, more and more of Lee’s friends turned up until we had about 12 people waiting.
 Finally, we heard the bands marching down the street so there was a mad scramble to head outside to catch the beginning of the first (and best) parade of the day, Zulu.

 It was my favourite parade of the week – awesome things were being tossed out of the floats, footballs, parasols, coconuts – there was such an excited vibe in the crowd.
 They had the best marching bands too – you couldn’t help but just all dance in the street.